It is time for the 2011 Bella awards. Without further ado:

 - #4: A jury in Orlando, Florida gave a defense verdict in a rear end accident case.
 The defendant claimed he put his Winnebago on cruise control and went back and made himself a sandwich.
 The jury agreed that it was reasonable to assume the cruise control would drive the Winnebago to its destination.

 - #3: A Richmond, Virginia jury awards no damages to a 23-year-old pedestrian who was hit by an F-150 truck while walking on the sidewalk.
 The jury found the Plaintiff contributorily negligent because she was singing while she was walking.

 - #2: Calvert County Maryland jury finds Defendant wrongfully shot plaintiff.
 With a gun.
 In the back.
 Jury awards $1.

-Some of you might be concerned by the lack of supporting authority for these verdicts.
+The lack of supporting authority for these verdicts might concern some of you.
 They are real.
-In fact, they were fact checked by the same faithful scholars who send out those Stella award emails.
+In fact, they were fact-checked by the same faithful scholars who send out those Stella award emails.

-When you are trying to spread misinformation, one key is to always sprinkle in a little bit of truth.
+When you are trying to spread misinformation, one key is to always sprinkle in a bit of truth.
 This is why #2 is a real story with an actual link.
-(I actually have no idea whether the jury’s verdict was fair.
-It sounds crazy but could it be a juror compromise of a case where there should have been a defense verdict anyway?
+(I have no idea whether the jury’s verdict was fair.
+It sounds crazy, but could it be a juror compromise of a case where there should have been a defense verdict, anyway?
 I don’t know.
-Either way, let’s not let nuance get in the way of my straw man.)
+Either way, let’s not let nuance impede my straw man.)

 Let’s get a real buzz going.
 Email this to your friends, hit the “Like” and the “Tweet” buttons above, and let’s get the word out about these verdicts.